Genomics-HSE/VGsim/README.md

 ### Part 2 - setting migration matrix

 In the model we consider migration as some individuals spending some time in other population and then returning to their home population.
-This is modelled by "visit" rates.
+This is modelled by the probabilities that an individual from their home population is found in a destination population.
 During such visits individuals are assumed to contact with individuals of another population according to contact density of the destination population (so lockdown in a destination country also changes the contact rate of a visitor).
 Example:

 ```#Migration_format_version 0.0.1
 0.0 0.002 0.002 0.001